 Not much to it, right?
 That closing sentiment (“Sincerely” in this case) is called a complimentary close (or complimentary closing), which is then followed by your name to end the cover letter.

-Closing strong on a cover letter is just as critical as an attention-grabbing beginning.
+Closing strong on a cover letter for teaching positions is just as critical as an attention-grabbing beginning.
 Read this for more examples: How to End a Cover Letter: Sample & Complete Guide

 I know, I know, I said that was it.
 But hear me out for just one final moment, if you will.

-Adding a P.S., though not necessary, is a great hack when writing a cover letter.
+Adding a P.S., though not necessary, is a great hack when writing a cover letter for teaching jobs.
 Every great teacher cover letter should include a postscript.

 Let me show you what I mean: